PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-09 10:28:15
+Last updated: 2024-04-09 10:29:28
-Random Quote: Words are like arrows, Arianne.
-Once loosed, you cannot call them back.  -  Areo Hotah
+Random Quote: Did you know that if gravity were slightly more powerful, the universe would collapse into a ball? - Sheldon